 A number of these old houses still remain in amongst the modern streets of Longbenton and Forest Hall.
-A terraced street called Palmersville, presumably named from the proprietor or developer (Charles Palmer?) also came into being in the later part of the 19th century along the north side of the Great Lime Road.
+A terraced street called Palmersville, presumably named from the proprietor or developer also came into being in the later part of the nineteenth century along the north side of the Great Lime Road.

 Burradon and Camperdown